Leo Baeck Institute: Publications

 The institute’s flagship publication, the Leo Baeck Institute Year Book (since 1956), is a leading international publication in the field of the history and culture of German-speaking Jews.
 Published by Oxford University Press with a circulation of over 2,000 copies, it publishes original research on the cultural, economic, political, social, and religious history of German-speaking Jews.
 The Leo Baeck Institute Year Book Essay Prize is awarded annually to an early-career researcher writing on the history or culture of German-speaking Jewry.
 In addition to its Year Book, the LBI London publishes monographs and edited volumes in German and English.
 Its two series, Schriftenreihe wissenschaftlicher Abhandlungen des Leo Baeck Instituts, in German, and German Jewish Cultures, in English, cover the period from the Enlightenment to the contemporary era with a special focus on European Jewish history.

 Academic programmes and events

 The institute organises a range of events, such as international conferences and a public programme of lectures and workshops, often in collaboration with other UK or international organizations.
 Events are aimed at a broad audience.

 A Leo Baeck Fellowship Programme (in collaboration with the Studienstiftung des deutschen Volkes) was created in 2005 to support doctoral candidates in German-Jewish studies.
 The programme includes bi-annual seminars during which Fellows discuss their research with senior academics in the field.
 Up to 12 fellowships are awarded each year.

-In collaboration with the Queen Mary University of London, the institute offers the Leo Baeck Institute MA in European Jewish History, currently the only postgraduate programme in the UK focusing on the field of European Jewish history.
-Among other topics, the programme explores the question of emancipation, equal rights, identities, the role of antisemitism, and Jewish intellectual history.
-The institute also offers MA and PhD bursaries to support students on this course.